-- 1.1 Steer was appointed by the Commission for Aviation Regulation ("CAR") to provide an independent review of the "Capital Investment Programme 2020+" (CIP2020) document developed by Dublin Airport, covering proposed capital investment at the airport for the period 2020-2024. - 1.2 This document presents our Final Report for publication alongside the Final Determination of the maximum level of airport charges at Dublin Airport 2020+.
-It builds upon the Draft Report and Determination that was published by CAR in May 2019.
+- 1.1 Steer was appointed by the Commission for Aviation Regulation ("CAR") to provide an independent review of the "Capital Investment Programme 2020+" (CIP2020) document developed by Dublin Airport, covering proposed capital investment at the airport for the period 2020-2024. - 1.2 This document presents our Draft Report for publication alongside the draft determination of the maximum level of airport charges at Dublin Airport 2020+.
+We will update the report based on responses to the Commission's Consultation.